wilfredo-domanico-jr/E-Commerce-Website/README.md

-# 🛒 ShopHub — E‑Commerce Platform
+# 🛒 ShopHub — E‑Commerce Platform (UNDER DEVELOPMENT)

 ShopHub is a modern **e‑commerce web application** built using a **Laravel REST API** and a **Vue.js Single Page Application (SPA)**.
 The project follows an industry‑standard architecture focused on scalability, clean separation of concerns, and long‑term maintainability.